 Head of the unit: Jeroen Hasselaar, PhD.
 The unit contains 4 research programs:

 Anybody can be confronted, at any time in their life, with events or circumstances in their social and physical living environment that have consequences for their health.
-We investigate how governments, healthcare institutions and other parties fulfill their responsibility for disaster and crisis management, as laid down in law, with a focus on human health.
+We investigate how governments, healthcare institutions and other parties fulfill their responsibility in disaster and crisis management, as laid down in law, with a focus on human health.

 Research Unit 'Healthcare from the Perspective of Patients, Clients and Citizens'